JLSkyzer/Erinium-Adventure-mods/README.md

 - /ah | To open the Auction house
 - /ah sell | to sell items
 - /ah theme | To change the theme of the Auction House

+### FAQ
+Q. how to delete an item i set in the Auction House ?
+A. Just click on buy button you will able to delete the item (you will not pay)

+## Erilog

+This is a basic log mod
+how to use ?
+/erilog (type) (info, warn, error, success) (message) the file will be here MINECRAFTFOLDER/EriniumLogs/(TYPE)/LASTFILE.erilog